SteveBz/MoonRabbit/README.md

 # MoonRabbit Calibration

 Some of the SCD30s come nicely calibrated, some are well out.
-Of the two I just one was rught with about 6 ppm, and one was out by 150 ppm.
+Of the two I just one was correct to about 6 ppm, and one was out by 150 ppm.

-As we don't know which is which, we have to calibrate them all.
-This is a major cost item.
-A bottle of calibration gas and a valve just cost me £250 as of 2024.
-For this you can calibrate about 4 Moon Rabbits.
+I'm working on calibration both by using a known concentration source and other means.

-I bought a 2000 ppm cylinder of CO2 and air calibration gas.
+Watch this space.